FreeGaussian: Annotation-free Control of Articulated Objects via 3D Gaussian Splats with Flow Derivatives: Methodology

-\boldparagraph{3D Spherical Vector Control.} Conventional methods using a 1D state variable to describe object state changes are limited by the reliance on prior knowledge or Gaussian trajectory fitting, and their inability to accurately capture dynamic changes.
+Prior works compress control signals into 1D vector.
+CoNeRF~\citep{kania2022conerf}, takes every control signal as a priori and delegates its encoding to an implicit MLP that maps to [0, 1].
+CoGS~\citep{yu2023cogs}, identifies the start and end positions of each Gaussian and uses PCA to extract the principal direction of motion, thereby reducing 3D trajectory to a single 1D vector.
+Both introduce fundamental limitations: the 1D vector in CoGS fails to capture complex Gaussian motions like rotations, while CoNeRF requires the number of controllable regions and their corresponding signal ranges to be specified in advance, information that is rarely available in real-world scenarios.
 We overcome these limitations by representing the Gaussian states with 3D spherical vectors, which can be directly obtained from dynamic Gaussian tracking trajectory.
 This technique eliminates the requirement of control signals and curve fitting while increasing control flexibility.

-Specifically, in the training stage, we represent the Gaussian dynamics state using cluster trajectory coordinates $\mathbf{v}_c^i = \boldsymbol{\varsigma}(t, k) - \boldsymbol{\varsigma}(0, k)$, concatenated with Gaussian centers $\mathbf{X}_i$.
-Then, we encode the coordinates with $\mathbf{E}(\mathbf{v}_{c}^i, \mathbf{X}_i)$ and jointly train the model $\Theta$ to recover Gaussian dynamics $\left \langle \Delta\mathbf{X}_i, \Delta\mathbf{\Sigma}_i \right \rangle$:
+Specifically, in the training stage, we represent the Gaussian dynamics state using cluster trajectory coordinates $\mathbf{v}_{c}^{i}= \boldsymbol{\varsigma}(t, k) - \boldsymbol{\varsigma}(0, k)$, concatenated with Gaussian centers $\mathbf{X}_{i}$.
+Then, we encode the coordinates with $\mathbf{E}(\mathbf{v}_{c}^{i}, \mathbf{X}_{i})$ and jointly train the model $\Theta$ to recover Gaussian dynamics $\left \langle \Delta\mathbf{X}_{i}, \Delta \mathbf{\Sigma}_{i}\right \rangle$:

 After that, we perform splatting rasterization in~\cref{eq:render} with the Gaussian combining with predicted dynamics.
-During the control stage, we manually input interactive 3D vector $\mathbf{v}_c^\prime$, which is mapped to the nearest point in the original trajectory, to retrive the Gaussian dynamics from the network through $ \boldsymbol{f}_{\Theta}\left(\mathbf{E}(\mathbf{v}_{c}^\prime, \mathbf{X}_i)\right)$.
+During the control stage, we manually input interactive 3D vector $\mathbf{v}_{c}^{\prime}$, which is mapped to the nearest point in the original trajectory, to retrive the Gaussian dynamics from the network through $\boldsymbol {f}_{\Theta}\left(\mathbf{E}(\mathbf{v}_{c}^{\prime}, \mathbf{X}_{i})\right)$.